SpartnerNL/Laravel-Excel/.github/ISSUE_TEMPLATE/3_Question.md

 ---
-name: ❓ Question
+name: 🧐 Question
-about: If you want to ask a question.
+about: This repository is focused on reporting bugs or problems.
+If you need help, first read https://github.com/Maatwebsite/Laravel-Excel/blob/3.1/.github/SUPPORT.md

 ---